 For those of you who are wavering (for instance, you could see yourself as both a chef and a teacher), read on to learn about some of the benefits of a vocational school.
 Remember, you are never stuck doing just one thing.
 If you try college and realize that you’d rather be learning a trade, you can always switch to a vocational school, and vice versa.
 Your only constraints are time and money (but there’s plenty of financial aid out there for vocational students as well).

 - Four-year colleges can be expensive.
-The average cost of attendance (COA) at a four-year institution after grants and scholarships ranges between $12,224 and $21,470 annually depending on whether the school is public or private.
-For a two-year school, COA ranges between $7,314 and $18,244, and for a less-than-two-year program, the range is between $10,085 and $16,446.
+The average cost of attendance (COA) at a nonprofit, four-year institution after grants and scholarships ranges between $12,272 and $21,778 annually depending on whether the school is public or private.
+For a two-year school, COA ranges between $7,351 and $18,487, and for a less-than-two-year program, the range is between $10,369 and $18,223.
 Annually, attending a four-year school, whether it is public or private, is much more expensive than attending a two-year or less-than-two-year program.
-Since you will graduate sooner if you attend a vocational school, you will be saving two years’ worth of money, (upwards of $40,000), and you will be joining the workforce sooner than you would otherwise.
+Since you will graduate sooner if you attend a vocational school, you will be saving two years’ worth of money, (over $40,000), and you will be joining the workforce sooner than you would otherwise.
 You’ll begin earning money years before your peers do.

 - You’ll spend less time in school.
 Traditional undergraduate programs last four years, but less than 40% of full-time, four-year college students graduate on schedule.
 Vocational schools last between one and two years.
 When you attend a shorter program and care about what you’re learning, you improve your chances of graduating on time.
 At traditional four-year institutions, students don’t even have to declare a major until sophomore year.
 In that same amount of time, a full-time vocational student has already graduated and started a career.
 That said, you still have to be motivated to be a full-time student to complete your education on time.
 It can be easy to take only night classes or to work around a part-time job, but if you make education your priority, you can be done with school earlier (thereby saving money) and begin your career sooner (thereby making more money).

 - The U.S. needs skilled tradesmen now more than ever.
 The baby boomer generation (people who were born after World War II) is reaching retirement age.
-Of the 600,000 jobs for electricians in the United States, 300,000 will be available for millennials to fill within the next 10 years.
+Of the 600,000 jobs for electricians in the United States, 300,000 will be available for millennials to fill by 2025.
 That’s just the projection for one of many skilled trades; the trends are similar among all skilled professions.
+In fact, 70% of construction companies in the United States are already struggling to find qualified employees.
 As baby boomers retire, positions open up for students who are getting their education now.
-Finding a job will not prove too difficult for a student who has had the right training.
+Finding a job should not prove too difficult for a student who has had the right training.

 How do I know if vocational education is right for me?